bartongroup/slivka/sphinx-docs/getting_started.rst

 Mongo database
 --------------

-Slivka makes use of `mongo database`_ to store data and exchange messages between its components which is crucial for its operation.
+Slivka makes use of a `mongo database`_ to store data and exchange messages between its components which is crucial for its operation.
 If you do not have mongodb running on your system you can install it locally in your conda environment or ask your system administrator